seek4science/seek/tech/releases/index.md

 This is quite a large release, and the main highlights include:

-  * Our first released version of our JSON API.
+  * Our first released version of our **JSON API**.
 This has been built to conform to the [JSON API](http://jsonapi.org) specification, and is documented on [SwaggerHub](https://app.swaggerhub.com/apis/FAIRDOM/SEEK/0.1).
     This read API has been developed in conjuction with, and feeds into, a write API; this will be released incrementally in subsequent releases.
-For more details please read [API](/help/user-guide/api.html)
+For more details please read [API](/help/user-guide/api.html).
-  * Incorporating a new version 2 of the [JERM ontology](http://jermontology.org), along with updates and extensions to the RDF produced by
+  * Incorporating the new **[JERM 2 ontology](http://jermontology.org)**, along with updates and extensions to the RDF produced by
     SEEK.
-  * Old legacy sharing permissions that shared with _"All registered users"_ have now been removed and updated.
-This permission no longer made sense with a SEEK that supported open registration, and no longer provides the level of sharing that was probably originally intended.
-Although the permission was removed from the user interface for some time, old permissions were still recorded and being honoured.
+  * **Migrated legacy sharing permissions** that shared with _"All registered users".
+This permission no longer made sense since SEEK was updated to allow open registration, and no longer provides the level of sharing that was probably originally intended.
+Although the permission was removed from the user interface for some time, old permissions were still stored and being honoured.
 These permissions have now been updated, and to be safe have been changed to be slightly more restrictive: the access rights have now been transferred to the projects the item is associated with, and will otherwise retain the original public access rights unchanged.
-  * If users wish to join a project, but do not know the user that administers it, there is now a button available to request to join.
+  * If users wish to **request to join a project**, but do not know the user that administers it, there is now a button available to do so.
 A message will be sent the administrators of those projects with additional details.
 When added to a project, the new member is automatically notified by email.
 A request can only be sent once every 12 hours.
+  * **DOI's and ORCiD** identifiers, where used or created, are now displayed more clearly in various views and lists.